agrosner/KBinding/README.md

 ## One Way Bindings

-`oneWay` bindings handle changes from a, `Observable` or functional expression on a specific `View`.
+`oneWay` bindings handle changes from a `Observable` or functional expression on a specific `View`.

-The changes from an `ObservableField` come directly from the instance while changes from an expression need explicit wiring to determine for which property it came from.
+The changes from an `ObservableField` come directly from the instance, while changes from an expression need explicit wiring to determine for which property it came from.

 ### Flow